15 Transcendental Functions

 Exercise 15.6 Prove Proposition 15.2 via the following steps:

 This gives an equality between two functions at every rational value.
-Because the functions are continuous (\(L\) is continuous, \(a^x\) is continuous, and multiplication is continuous).
-Thus, these are equal at every real value
+Because the functions are continuous (

 This has a pretty incredible consequence: